IBM/aspera-cli/docs/README.md

 For programmatic integration with languages such as C/C++, Go, Python, NodeJS, and others, it is recommended to use the [Aspera APIs](https://ibm.biz/aspera_api) directly.
 These include:

-- REST APIs for products like Aspera on Cloud (AoC), Faspex, and Node
+- REST APIs for products like Aspera on Cloud (AoC), Faspex 5, and Node
 - The Transfer Daemon with gRPC interfaces and language-specific stubs (C/C++, Python, .NET/C#, Java, Go, Ruby, Rust, and so on)

 These APIs are generally more suitable for long-term development and maintenance.